 If you are looking to have some fun with some new uni friends you’ll be interested in the pitch hire available through some of the fitness centres in the area.
 Join a league or just have a fun kick around with a casual game of football with pitch hire available up to seven days in advance when booking.
 It can be for any sport you wish, with a wide range of sports pitches for hire.

-For those of you who like to swim in order to stay fit there are several swimming pools in the area.
-Located in Coventry you can pay as you go, or sign up for membership with access to the gym and other facilities.
+For those of you who like to swim in order to stay fit, there are several swimming pools in the area.
+Located in Coventry you can pay as you go, or sign up for a membership with access to the gym and other facilities.
 Whether you are a first-timer looking to learn, a casual swimmer, or aiming to compete at a high level, there is something for everyone at the swimming pools in the area.
-Other facilities include a climbing wall with various facilities aimed at bouldering experts and first time climbers.
+Other facilities include a climbing wall with various facilities aimed at bouldering experts and first-time climbers.

 Through the SU there are many different sports clubs available to join, and they are all student-led.
 You’ll benefit from Warwick Sport, which is the heart of sport, fitness, and an active lifestyle for university students.
 All sports clubs benefit from access to exceptional sports and fitness facilities, including the brand new Sport and Wellness Hub.
 On-site sports include rugby, football, trampolining, and table tennis, whilst off campus sports clubs include skiing, snowboarding, and equestrian.

 If you are a fan of football Leamington Spa is the perfect location to experience plenty of live sport.
 Good public transport links means that London is only an hour away, with its plethora of live sports such as Football and Rugby Union.
 Coventry City Football Club is just a short ride away, whilst in Birmingham and the surrounding area there are another four Football League and Premier League clubs to easily visit.